See how inBeat works

 Search Engine Optimization (SEO) refers to optimizing your app’s website to rank higher on search engines by leveraging their algorithms.

 SEO is a much more extensive and ongoing process compared to ASO.
-You must consider a wide range of factors, from the loading speed of your website, the quality of your content, and the URLs of your pages.
+You must consider a wide range of factors, from the result of your website speed test, the quality of your digital content, your Google expertise and the URLs of your pages.

 On the other hand, your entire website’s design and content should improve user experience (not just the bots crawling and indexing websites).
 SEO tackles everything from relevant information to loading speed and your website’s user experience, helping you address those bots and your human audience.